yhekma/datamounter/README.md

 Usage ansible_fetcher.py
 -----
 ```
-usage: ansible_fetcher.py [-h] [--pattern PATTERN] [--retries RETRIES] -f
+usage: ansible_fetcher.py [-h] --pattern PATTERN [--retries RETRIES] -f
                           FILENAME [--custom CUSTOM] [--skeleton]

 Fetch information from remote systems using Ansible

 optional arguments:
   -h, --help            show this help message and exit
-  --pattern PATTERN, -p PATTERN
-                        Pattern to extract info from.
-Needed when generating a
-                        cache file and when not using a cache file
   --retries RETRIES, -r RETRIES
                         Optional number of retries to contact unreachable
                         hosts
-  -f FILENAME, --filename FILENAME
-                        Destination filename for the json data.
   --custom CUSTOM       Optional ini file with custom commands to run on
                         remote host which output to expose.
 Files will show up
                         under custom_facts/.
   --skeleton, -s        Remove all values from the datastructure, essentially
                         leaving only the structure itself.
 Useful in
                         combination with --realtime

+required arguments:
+  --pattern PATTERN, -p PATTERN
+                        Pattern to extract info from.
+Needed when generating a
+                        cache file and when not using a cache file
+  -f FILENAME, --filename FILENAME
+                        Destination filename for the json data.
 ```

 Usage datamounter.py